Nuage extends SDN benefits to branch offices, Kordia onboard

-Today they announced a Virtualised Network Services (VNS) initiative that will offer branch offices the same benefits that data centres are receiving from SDN.
+Today they announced a Virtualised Network Services (VNS) initiative that will offer branch offices the same benefits that data centers are receiving from SDN.
 The key difference being that the branch office devices maybe in remote locations not just on the one local area network (LAN).

 In extending the VSP, they have taken a fresh approach to branch office networking that expands freedom of choice and offers a new operational model for delivering network services.
 VNS can exploit and utilise both corporate WAN and internet access bandwidth securely, to increase the range of application deployment options and reduce cost without compromising visibility and control.
 VNS enables the creation of templates that describe and manage the workflow of network services for any combination of applications in any cloud, and at any location.

-Sunil Khandekar, CEO of Nuage Networks, added: “With Nuage Networks VSP being increasingly recognised as the SDN platform of choice, the time has come for SDN to branch out beyond data centres, extending the capabilities of policy-based network automation and effortless connection to all business locations.
+Sunil Khandekar, CEO of Nuage Networks, added: “With Nuage Networks VSP being increasingly recognised as the SDN platform of choice, the time has come for SDN to branch out beyond data centers, extending the capabilities of policy-based network automation and effortless connection to all business locations.
 Nuage Networks VNS can dramatically simplify the delivery and consumption of network services by and for the world’s leading enterprises.”

-“With its Virtualised Network Services (VNS), Nuage Networks offers enterprises a new operational model for delivering and consuming cloud services consistently from private and public data centres to their branch locations and distributed users,” said Brad Casemore, IDC.
+“With its Virtualised Network Services (VNS), Nuage Networks offers enterprises a new operational model for delivering and consuming cloud services consistently from private and public data centers to their branch locations and distributed users,” said Brad Casemore, IDC.
 “Within this context, a comprehensive application-centric policy framework can significantly simplify today¹s complex networking workflows, deliver greater agility, and result in compelling OPEX savings.”